Kidmek/Humble-Superhero/README.md

 This project implements a simple web app for managing superheroes and their humility scores using NestJS for the backend and Vite/React for the frontend.

+## 📌 Important: About the `extra` Branch

+🔹 This repository contains an additional branch called `extra`, which includes extra features that are **not part of the main implementation**.

+🔹 The `extra` branch contains potential enhancements that may be added in the future, such as:
+  - Editting and deleting functionality.
+  - Swagger documentation.
+(Accessible on localhost:3000/api)
+  - Minor frontend changes.

+🔹 These features are **not required for the main project** but serve as an extension for future improvements.

+---

 ## Project Structure

 ```